matthewarmstr/file-system/apps/scripts/SCRIPTS.md

 ```
 $ ./test_fs.x script <disk.fs> <script_file>
 ```
+*NOTE: this script command does not currently work directly in the terminal as scripts are held in their own folder.
+Only execute scripts in .sh tester files for simplicity.*

 The script file contains a sequence of commands to be performed on the given filesystem.
 Each command must be on its own line.
 If a command has arguments,